 There are countless convenience stores and street vendors selling fresh fruit, juices, and snacks; no 7/11s, though.
 Many little shops are locally owned and will sell anything from food to glue.
 It comforted that I could get certain products when I needed them in several pharmacies and drugstores.

 I could be fooled into thinking it’s the U.S. Many U.S. chain restaurants are open for business, and their menus look much the same as in the States.

 You won’t have to miss out on a TGI Fridays or Pizza Huts.

 But the real treasures are the Panamanian, Columbian, Venezuelan, and Brazilian restaurants with their unique choices and unmistakable Latino flair.

 There’s no escaping the fact you’re in Central America.
 And that still puts a smile on my face.

 The average service level is great in U.S. franchise stores and chains and the small local stores.
 However, some larger Panama-typical stores offer a service culture that wouldn’t last a New-York minute in the States.
 Some personnel’s grumpiness and indifference can disappoint, but I have found that if I at least TRY to use my meager Spanish AND if I smile, people suddenly brighten up, and their helpfulness ticks up a notch or two.
 Overall, prices for U.S. consumer products are 1.5 to three times higher than those in the States.
 You still can buy all the goodies directly from the U.S.

 I haven’t touched on other interesting aspects of life in Panama, such as family values, the general sun-fueled-cheerful attitude of Saturday afternoons, getting around town and government business, some of which I will write about in my future blogs.

-If you have a specific question about life in Panama, please drop me a comment, and I will address them in.
+If you have a specific question about life in Panama, please drop me a comment or ping me in chat, and I will respond quickly.

 by: LP Wirth